 During her 11-month project with MDR, Anna will develop program curriculum focusing on self-actualization, pro-social behavior, self-care, positive inter-personal relationships and mind-body trauma healing through mindfulness practices.

 “From this program will emerge 50 change-agents who are equipped to promote their own personal well-being in terms of educational, social, emotional and financial prosperity,” says Anna.

-With the help of the Christianson Grant, Anna hopes to “widen the space for opportunity” for these girls so that they may accomplish more than thought possible.
+With the help of the Christianson Fellowship, Anna hopes to “widen the space for opportunity” for these girls so that they may accomplish more than thought possible.